 I believe that students learn best when they are actively involved in the teaching and learning process.
-Thus, this is anactive, interactive course where you will learn by doing.
+Thus, this is an active, interactive course where you will learn by doing.
 You are expected to observe the world, read, write, discuss, and participate.
 I think of our class as a "collaborative learning community" where we all teach and learn from each other.
 Every time you post a comment or ask a question, you are teaching something to the rest of us.
-In order to do well in this course, you will need to abandon the traditional "passive" student role and insteadtake control of your learning and education.
+In order to do well in this course, you will need to abandon the traditional "passive" student role and instead take control of your learning and education.
 I think you'll enjoy it and learn a lot in the process!

 A note about course content: Since sociologists examine just about every aspect of the social world, we sometimes discuss provocative material.
 Please be advised that, when we explore controversial topics, they will always be framed within an academic context.
-Furthermore, I expect you to communicate with others in a professional, academic manner.
 If you have any questions or concerns about course content, please don't hesitate to let me know.

 A note about instructor availability: I have noticed that, sometimes, students who enroll in online classes have unreasonable expectations about their Instructor's availability.
 Please be aware that I am not online 24-hours a day.
 In general, I am online for this class a couple of hours per day.
 You will rarely be able to reach me in the evenings or on the weekends.
 I am, obviously, an active member of this course, but I do my coursework during the week, during daytime business hours.
 Thus, please do not send to me late-night or weekend emails expecting an immediate response.